ymsc-strings/gauge-theory-workshop-sept-2021/_pages/abstracts.md

 ## Closed-form Schur Indices by Yiwen Pan

 Schur index is a remarkable observable associated to any 4d $N=2$ SCFT, and plays a central role in the SCFT/VOA correspondence.
 In this talk, I will discuss an elementary method to compute them in closed-form in terms of finite sum of Eisenstein series.
 In particular, we derive a compact closed-form formula for all A1-theories of class-S, and conjecture closed-form unflavored indices for $N=4$ theories with $SU(N)$ gauge groups.
 Some applications will also be discussed.

+## 6d Seiberg-Witten curves and 5-brane webs by Sung-Soo Kim

+In this talk, we discuss the construction of the Seiberg-Witten (SW) curves based on Type IIB 5-brane webs.
+After reviewing the construction for SW curves for 5d supersymmetric gauge theories, we discuss how to generalize it to 6d superconformal theories which can be realized on a 5-brane webs with periodic direction.
+In particular, we construct the SW curve for 6d E-string theory using a 5-brane web with two O5-planes.
+In fact, the E-string SW curve is already constructed by Eguchi and Sakai which is rather complicated.
+Our expression is, however, much simpler than the Eguchi and Sakai's one.
+We discuss equivalence between our curve and the Eguchi and Sakai.
+Finally we further generalize our construction of the SW curves to 6d little string theories.